 11. Julien Doré

 Julien Doré’s breakthrough came as the winner of Nouvelle Star (the French version of American Idol) that he auditioned for on a lark, to get exposure for his band.
-After winning, a duet with Coeur de Pirate in Pour un infidéle hit the top of the charts and he has remained an interesting artist ever since.
+After winning, a duet with Coeur de Pirate in Pour un infidéle hit the top of the pop charts and he has remained one of the top interesting French musicians ever since.

 12. Big Flo et Oli